freewarefocus/py400kb/README.md

 **Destination computer not responding**
 - The program will continue to run even if the USB cable is not connected to the destination computer
 - Connect the USB cable to the destination computer to start forwarding input

+## Thanks & Contributions
+This project would not have been possible without the coding work of Gadgetoid and his original C version of pi400kb.
+This python program is closely based on the core of this original code.
+Original Project: pi400kb by Gadgetoid (https://github.com/Gadgetoid/pi400kb/)

 ## License